Rudeboy (singer)

-Paul Okoye (born 18 November 1981), who is better known as Rudeboy, is a Nigerian singer.
+Paul Nonso Okoye (born 18 November 1981), who is better known as Rudeboy, is a Nigerian singer.
 He rose to fame in the 2000s as a member of the P-Square duo with his identical twin brother Peter Okoye.

 Early life and education

 Paul studied at St. Murumba secondary school in Jos, together with his brother, Peter also known as Mr P. Paul joined a school of music and drama club where he started dancing and performing covers songs produced by MC Hammer, Bobby Brown and Michael Jackson with his brother Peter.

 Solo career

 After the disbandment of P-Square in 2017, both band members sought separate musical careers.
 Rudeboy released his debut solo tracks titled 'Fire Fire' and 'Nkenji Keke' in 2017.
 His song "Reason With Me" generated the highest views on YouTube in Africa in 2019.
 He is the founder of Fire Department Inc, a record label he established in 2019.

 He released his debut studio album Rudykillus in 2021.
+One of his hit single “Reason with me” was released on 15 April 2019, with direction by Clarence Peters, the music video for “Reason With Me” currently boasts more than 189 million views on YouTube, making it Rudeboy's most-viewed video.